 The placings of all competitors will be posted on the SSV website as soon as possible after the event.

 It is highly unlikely that the decision to postpone the Championship will be made on the day of the event.
 If the forecast weather or track conditions are expected to be too bad to conduct the event, the decision to postpone the event, or change the venue, will be made no later than lunchtime on the day prior to the event.
-Once the event commences, the remaining races will not be postponed to another day unless there are very exceptional circumstances.
+Once the event commences, the remaining races will not be postponed to another day unless there are exceptional circumstances.
 If the weather turns ‘bad’, it can be expected that the remaining races will commence earlier than advertised time or the program stopped until the weather improves and it is safe to restart the program.

 Competitors are advised to arrive at the venue at least 20 minutes prior to the marshalling time in case the race starts earlier than advertised and to ensure they have sufficient time to warm up properly.

-‘Legal’ parking close to the marshalling area is limited so parents are advised to ensure they read the CoGG signs (indicating whether or not parking is permitted) before parking and leaving the car.
+Legal parking close to the marshalling area is limited so parents are advised to ensure they check the CoGG signs (indicating whether or not parking is permitted) before parking their car.

-A qualified First Aid person will be in attendance to medical conditions or treat any injuries suffered by competitors during the race.
-Their role does not include preventative strappingS becauseis and should not be expected to provide an asthma inhaler, or a similar type of medication, for students who are known to have a respiratory condition. or an Epipen for a students who may have an anaphylactic reaction
+A qualified First Aid person will be in attendance to medical conditions or treat injuries suffered by competitors during the race.
+Their role does not include preventative strapping.
+Students with a respiratory condition must bring their medication with them because the First Aider is not expected to provide an asthma inhaler, or a similar type of medication, for students who are known to have respiratory problems or an Epipen for a students who may have an anaphylactic reaction.

 As photos may be taken for publicity purposes or at presentation ceremonies, all competitors and their parents/guardians will be considered to have agreed to abide by the SSV Privacy Policy unless your child’s Division Coordinator is otherwise advised, in writing, by the parent/guardian at least 48 hours prior to the event.